I know the title for this “The Best…” list is a bit of a mouthful, and perhaps not that clear, but I couldn’t come-up with anything better.

 Gut Instinct is from the BBC.
 It has questions divided into three categories — English, Math and Science, and is accessible to Intermediate English Language Learners, and maybe even Early Intermediates.
 Students can super-easily create their own virtual “rooms” for between two-and-thirty people where they can compete with their peers.
 All they have to do is all type in the name of their room (or “league”), choose their avatar and nickname, and the game begins.

-Mia Cadaver’s Tombstone Timeout is another BBC game very similar to Gut Instinct, Both of these games ask questions related to Math, Science and English, and you can choose which subject you want to use.
-One of the improvements that Mia Cadaver has over Gut Instinct, though, is that Math and Science are divided into levels of difficulty.
-That makes it more accessible to a larger number of students.
+Mia Cadaver’s Tombstone Timeout is another BBC game very similar to Gut Instinct, though this is one focused on math and science.
 As in Gut Instinct, in “Mia Cadaver” you can create a private “virtual room” where only your students compete against each other.
 Everybody just types in the name you’ve given the room, and the questions begin.
 After each question is answered the screen shows the overall ranking of everybody in the room.
 Students love it!

 iSketch is another online pictionary-style game.
 You can create your own private rooms, plus have a chatboard while you’re playing.